 If the Internet of Things (IoT) represents a grand opportunity for project managers (and especially for IT project managers), the challenge of diving into a new domain can be intimidating.
-This blog post is designed to help remove the fear of starting out, and provide useful footholds.
+This blog post is designed to help remove the fear of starting out and provide useful footholds.

 What is the Internet of Things (IoT)?

-The Internet of Things, according to Webopedia, is the network of physical objects that have internet connectivity, and the communications that happens between any one of these objects and other connected systems and devices.
+The Internet of Things, according to Webopedia, is the network of physical objects that have internet connectivity, and the communications that happen between any one of these objects and other connected systems and devices.
 In short, IoT connects anything with an on/off switch to the internet or to each other.
-Examples of IoT in action includes security systems, thermostats, electronic appliances, household lights, alarm clocks and more.
+Examples of IoT in action include security systems, thermostats, electronic appliances, household lights, alarm clocks and more.

 The complexity of IoT projects—incorporating sensors to servers, software to storage, integration to data analytics to communications—makes them challenging.

 As you approach your first Internet of Things project, here are some important ideas and practices to keep in mind.